Secondary Thrombocytosis

 Objectives:

-• Identify the diagnostic criteria of secondary thrombocytosis.
+• Identify the clinical indications and underlying etiologies of secondary thrombocytosis.

 • Evaluate patients with secondary thrombocytosis and assess if further diagnostic studies are indicated.